-The delivery agency prepares the Project Briefing Agenda and provides it to the GCA.
-The delivery agency organises the venue and the GCA Review Manager issues diary invitations.
-The project briefing should include a site visit.
+The Delivery Agency prepares the Project Briefing Agenda and provides it to the GCA.
+The Delivery Agency organises the venue and the GCA Review Manager issues diary invitations.
+The project briefing should include a site visit if requested by the GCA or Review Team Lead.

 A Project Briefing Agenda template is included in the Gate 5 suite of documents.
-This template is only provided as guidance and the delivery agency may change the agenda as appropriate.
+This template is only provided as guidance and the Delivery Agency may change the agenda as appropriate.